jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 The treble shape is normally gripped as `xx1114`.
 If this grip seems difficult,
-move the elbow out sideways from the body to increase the reach of the fourth finger.
+move the elbow in toward the body to increase the reach of the fourth finger.

 The typical bass shape fingering is
 `43111x` or `4311xx`